devskale/offpunk/README.md

 * Built-in documentation: type `help` to get the list of command or a specific help about a command.
 * Offline mode to browse cached content without a connection.
 Requested elements are automatically fetched during the next synchronization and are added to your tour.
 * HTML pages are prettified to focus on content.
 Read without being disturbed.
+* RSS/Atom feeds are automatically discovered by `subscribe` and rendered as gemlogs.
 * Support "subscriptions" to a page.
 New content seen in subscribed pages are automatically added to your next tour.
-* Complex bookmarks management through multiple lists, built-in edition and archiving.
+* Complex bookmarks management through multiple lists, built-in edition, subscribing/freezing and archiving.
 * Advanced navigation tools like `tour` and `mark` (as per VF-1).
 Unlike AV-98, tour is saved on disk accross sessions.
 * Ability to specify external handler programs for different MIME types (use `handler`)
 * Non-interactive cache-building with configurable depth through the --sync command.
 The cache can easily be used by other software.